The church calendar sets aside specific feast days for the celebration of Baptism:

 Re-affirmation is the opportunity for members of the congregation to renew or reaffirm their faith before the Bishop.
 Persons often elect to re-affirm their faith because they have returned to Church after a long absence, have had a spiritual awakening as a result of a personal experience, or are deepening their commitment or service to Jesus or the Church through an elected leadership position, a new ministry, etc.

-Preparation for Confirmation, Reception and Re-affirmation involves a six-week education program about The Episcopal Church and an opportunity to serve the community.
+Preparation for Confirmation, Reception and Re-affirmation involves a period of preparation, including opportunities to learn about The Episcopal Church and to serve the community.
 Those being confirmed for the first time will be connected with a sponsor from the congregation who serves as a guide and a mentor into All Saints.

 Contact: Upon the death of a loved one, the clergy of the parish should be contacted immediately.
 Call the Parish Office at 201-792-3563.